dimagi/commcare-hq/code-organization.md

 ## Static Files Organization

-JavaScript can currently live in a few different places.
 JavaScript files belong in the `static` directory of a Django app, which we structure as follows: